huggla/secure_and_minimal/README.md

 ### sourceDirs directories
 Are given a space-separated string of directories as parameter.
 Recursively sources all files present inside the given directories (treating them as shell scripts).

+### toLower string
+Returns string in lower case.

+### trim string
+Returns string without preceding and trailing spaces.

+### tryDelete paths
+Is given a space-separated string of files and directories.
+Tries to recursively delete the given files and directories without giving any errors if failing.

+### tryMakeDir directory \[perm\]
+Make directory, with complete path, if it doesn't already exist.
+Sets permission or changes VAR_LINUX_USER permissions according to perm, which can be set to write, exec or secure.

+### tryMakeFile file \[perm\]
+Creates empty file, with complete path, if it doesn't already exist.
+Sets permission or changes VAR_LINUX_USER permissions according to perm, which can be set to write, exec or secure.

 ## VAR-parameters
 A VAR-parameter is an ENV-variable who's name starts with "VAR_".
 ENV-variables without the VAR-prefix are discarded during container startup, and is not passed to the final command.
 Some VAR-parameters are standardized and exists in all or many SaM-images.
 VAR-parameters can be set in the Final-block and are inherited from given BASEIMAGE, but they can also be set/changed at runtime with docker run -e.
 VAR-parameters ending with \_DIR(S), \_DIRECTORY, \_DIRECTORIES, \_FILE(S) (all case-insensitive) are interpreted as containing paths, which are automatically created.
 Path-VARs with names containing conf, sock, storage, data, logfile, logdir, \_pid_, \_log_, \_logs_, temp, tmp, home, cache, \_work_ are made writable by group 0, the primary group for VAR_LINUX_USER.
 Path-VARs with names containing pass, pw, sec, salt, key are made non-readable by all except owner.
 Below is a short list of common VAR-paramaters.